 </c:FileSet>

 This simple form of c:FileSet associates an operating system directory with a set of artifacts that also includes all artifacts within subdirectories under the directory named in the value of the c:pathURI attribute.
 Note that the interpretation of this XML schema component (as implied by nc:DescriptionText) is that all artifacts in the samples/ directory are sample IEPs, and no other IEP samples exist in other locations within the IEPD.
-The author must construct MPD catalog entries that are clear and correct.
+The author must construct IEPD catalog entries that are clear and correct.
 So, in this case, if other artifacts exist within this directory that are not sample IEPs or if sample IEPs exist in other directories, then use of this simple directory association form is not appropriate.

 However, multiple artifact sets and artifacts can be nested within a c:FileSet element to organize artifacts into a logical group of files in many locations.
-For example, an author may identify a set of artifacts in several locations using the following more complicated form of c:FileSet with the MPD catalog:
+For example, an author may identify a set of artifacts in several locations using the following more complicated form of c:FileSet with the IEPD catalog:

 Figure 7-2: c:FileSet form for a more complex artifact set.